 Provider of Internet service required to keep certain information concerning subscribers confidential; notice required to be provided to subscribers

-Subsection 1 of NRS 205.498 states the provider of Internet service must keep the following confidential:
+Subsection 1 of NRS 205.498 states that the provider of Internet service must keep the following confidential:

-• All information about the subscriber, other than the email address of the subscriber, unless permission is given from the subscriber by email or writing to the Internet provider.
+• All information about the subscriber, other than the email address of the subscriber, unless permission is given by the subscriber by email or in writing to the Internet provider.

 • The email address of the subscriber, if it is requested by the subscriber, in writing or by email, to have the email address of the subscriber kept confidential.
 After getting this request from the subscriber, the Internet service provider must keep the email confidential, unless permission is given by the subscriber in writing or by email to the Internet service provider.

-Section 2 of NRS 205.498 states an Internet service provider must provider notice of the provisions of subsection 1 to all subscribers.
+Section 2 of NRS 205.498 states that an Internet service provider must provide notice of the provisions of subsection 1 to all subscribers.
 The notice needs to include an obvious statement that the subscriber can request, by email or in writing, to have their email address kept confidential.

 More Information